progund/lifegame-engine/doc/game-syntax.md

 # Introduction

-The Lief Game engine can load games that you'we written.
+The LifeGame engine can load games that you'we written.
 The games are very much like adventure games.
 Each game consist a couple of situations (such *in a white room* or *on the surface of Mars*) which a user can found her/him self in.
 Each such situation has a